-Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from UL listing), Class II dust classifications, and the mechanical severity of underground environments.
+Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from ATEX/IECEx Certification), Class II dust classifications, and the mechanical severity of underground environments.
 Mining operations — from underground coal mines to surface quarries and metal mines — present hazardous area camera installation requirements that overlap with but differ from other industrial applications.
 The specific regulatory framework (MSHA in the US, rather than purely NEC), the physical severity of the environment (vibration, dust, water, impact), and the mix of Class I (gas) and Class II (dust) hazards require careful specification to achieve compliant surveillance.

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.